 Plus, sites with big files and numerous visitors may also exceed allotted bandwidth for a given period of time.
 This can result in extra charges on your bill and lots of warning emails from your hosting provider.

 A full move to a new account may not always be necessary, though.
 Some hosts will gladly sell you a bit more storage or bandwidth if you need it.
 But you’ll have to judge whether or not it will be enough to allow for future growth.

 Part of maintaining a WordPress website is ensuring that it has enough server resources for stability and performance.
 And while you can certainly cut out unnecessary media files and plugins, that may only be a temporary fix.
 Eventually, you may find yourself running into the same issues once again.

 It’s when you face persistent problems that you’ll want to consider leveling up your web hosting.
-When doing so, be sure an upgrade gives you the amount of resources you’ll need.
-A boost to storage, bandwidth, RAM and processing power should be at the top of your list.
+When doing so, be sure an upgrade gives you the number of resources you’ll need.
+A boost to storage, bandwidth, RAM, and processing power should be at the top of your list.

 How much will you need?
 One way to better understand your site’s requirements is to look at your current resource usage.
 If, for example, you’re running out of memory with 2GB of allotted RAM, then doubling up may make sense.
 The main goal is to allow for some breathing room so that you won’t find yourself in the same situation a few months from now.